Digital-Methods-HASS/au590388_Christoffer_Kramer/final_project/README.md

 * **extra_sentiment_comparison_cloud_republicans.pdf**: A comparison cloud that compares the negative and positive words for the republicans (BING lexicon).
 * **extra_word_cloud_by_year_party_sentiment_and_count**: Word clouds that are facetted by year and party, which displays how each party have changed their sentiment and word count for each year (afinn lexicon).

-#Metadata
+# Metadata
-All metadata for my data sets are provided in the *READMe* file in the folder *data*.
+All metadata for my data sets are provided in the *README* file in the folder *data*.

 # License
 This whole repository is licensed under *creative commons*.
 Feel free to use it in any way you whish.